 In each of these roles, he was and is currently closely involved in the formation and development of regulations relating to Chief Officers in association with the Scottish Government and Scottish Police Authority.
 He has had a close involvement in all matters relating to the conditions of service of police officers of all ranks, including pensions.
 He’s also been a member of the Staff Side of the Police Negotiating Board since 2009 and has carried this role to the newly formed Scottish Police Negotiating Board and Scottish Police Consultative Forum, where he represents Chief Officers.
 Andrew was awarded the Queen’s Police Medal in the 2013 New Year's Honours List.

-David Hamilton, member representative
+Brian Jones, member representative

-David Ross, member representative
+Vacancy, member representative

 Sharon Dalli, employer representative